dsih-artpark/vaxsim/README.md

 Contributions to improve the model, enhance functionalities, or fix issues are welcome.
 Please fork the repository and submit a pull request with your changes.

 ### Licence
-This project is licensed under the MIT Licence - see the LICENCE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/dsih-artpark/vaxsim/blob/production/LICENSE) file for details.